Javadzb/Javadzb.github.io/_publications/2021-06-01-dispersion.md

 paperurl: ''
 citation: ''
 ---
-To tackle overconfidence of neural nets, we introduce dispersion metric that is based on learning dynamics of neural nets.
+To tackle the overconfidence of neural nets, we introduce dispersion metric that is based on learning dynamics of neural nets.
 [Download paper here](https://arxiv.org/pdf/2107.14707.pdf)

 ![fig1]({{ site.url }}/images/caip_motivation_figure.jpg)